-Experiment 1— In a first study component, we asked whether TA affects oyster shell growth in the simplest possible way, focusing on altered alkalinity in seawater of ambient salinity.
-We established two replicate cultures at ambient salinity (S=34) for each of three TA levels: 955, 1955, and 2900 µmol kg-1.
-The experimental design therefore encompassed 49 oysters x 2 static cultures x 3 alkalinity levels = 294 individuals, all at S = 34 (Fig. 1).
+Design of experiment— Our primary aim was to determine effects of total alkalinity on growth in oyster shell area.
+We established six treatment levels of TA, spanning conditions characteristic of estuaries with substantial rainwater input (low TA), through more typical alkalinity conditions (intermediate TA), to conditions observed in estuaries supplied by watersheds of high-carbonate geology (high TA).
+Because streams and rivers that deliver low- or high-TA fresh water can simultaneously decrease estuarine salinity, we also established two treatment levels of salinity, an ambient level (S=34) and a reduced salinity level (S=27).
+The resultant experimental design linked treatments of both lower and higher TA with both low and ambient salinity.
+Although the treatment conditions were not fully orthogonal, this design enabled exploration of independent effects of TA and S across a spectrum of environmental conditions relevant to C. virginica.
+Each TA and S treatment combination (6 total) was replicated across two static culture chambers, each containing one plate with 49 attached oysters.
+The overall configuration thus summed to 49 oysters x 2 cultures x 6 treatments = 588 oyster individuals across the experiment.

-Experiment 2— In a second study component, we refined our perspective in recognition that oysters live preferentially in estuaries.
-Estuaries frequently experience decreased salinity, and declines in salinity can be accompanied by a range of TA levels.
-For instance, in estuaries that receive streams from watersheds of carbonate geology, salinity depressions can be associated with surprisingly high TA.
-In other cases, freshwater inputs may tie mostly to rain, which has negligible TA, leading to oysters experiencing low S joined with low TA.
-Given the range in possible TA conditions that can accompany low S, we used two replicate cultures at S=27 for each of three TA levels: 790, 1485, and 2200 µmol kg-1.
-The design for this second experiment thus contained 49 oysters x 2 static cultures x 3 alkalinity levels = 294 individuals, all at S = 27 (Fig. 1).
+We were additionally interested in whether oysters might respond in a different way immediately following exposure to a novel set of TA and S conditions, compared to a response later on after the exposure had continued for multiple days.
+We therefore sampled growth in shell area at several time points throughout the 36-d experiment, focusing especially on growth across two time windows, one earlier (days 0-18) and one later (days 19-36).

-Oyster growth— During each of the two experiments, we tracked changes in shell surface area through time.
-Because a primary goal was to distinguish early from later growth patterns in oysters, we took photos of shell area on day 0, day 18, and day 36.
-The aim was to compare responses during the early time window (days 0-18) to those during the later time window (days 19-36).
+Oyster growth—We tracked changes in shell surface area throughout the experiment, taking photos of shell area on day 0, day 18, and day 36.
 We analyzed the photos using ImageJ software (v.X) to determine projected surface area of each oyster’s top valve, ensuring a scale bar was visible in each image.
-We computed both the growth in shell area (difference in shell area between start and end dates), and relative shell growth (increase in shell area divided by initial area).
-We also measured condition index at the end of each of the experiments, which we quantified as dry tissue mass per dry shell mass, after separating the tissue from the shells and drying each at 60°C for 48 hr.
+We quantified the growth in shell area (difference in shell area between start and end dates) within earlier and later windows, and the overall shell growth across the full 36 days of the experiment.
+We additionally measured condition index at day 36, which we quantified as dry tissue mass per dry shell mass, after separating the tissue from the shells and drying each at 60°C for 48 hr.
 We then divided shell mass by shell area to develop a rough metric of shell thickness.

-Culture conditions— Each static culture during both experiments an pump to oxygen saturation .
-The only exceptions were two cultures that dropped to X% on one occasion each due to pump failure.
+Culture conditions— Each static culture during the experiment included an aquarium pump to ensure adequate water motion.
+The continuous stirring allowed gas exchange at the water’s surface to keep oxygen levels at >80% saturation .
+The only exceptions were two cultures that dropped to X% on one occasion each, due to pump failure.
 The resulting episodes of decreased oxygen lasted less than X hr.
 Oysters were fed daily [with X], and were held in the dark to minimize the influence of shadows on activity (cite).
-Complete water changes were done every three days, and the sides of the culture vessels, and pumps, cords, and tubing were cleaned of any fouling organisms and debris.
+Complete water changes were done every three days, and the sides of the culture chambers, and pumps, cords, and tubing were cleaned of any fouling organisms and debris.
 The experimental cultures had lids but were not tightly sealed due to a gap created by the pump power cord, which resulted in minor chemical drift between water changes (Fig. 2).
 Despite this drift, chemical conditions across treatments remained distinct and differed statistically.
 Any mortality of oysters (always <X%) was recorded at the same time as water changes, and shells of deceased oysters were promptly removed from the cultures and discarded.